Sigismund III Vasa: Zebrzydowski rebellion (1606)

 Sigismund's attempt to grasp unlimited authority resulted in the Zebrzydowski rebellion, an armed insurrection formed in 1606 by Hetman Mikołaj Zebrzydowski, Jan Szczęsny Herburt, Stanisław Stadnicki, Aleksander Józef Lisowski and Prince Janusz Radziwiłł in Stężyca and Lublin.
 It was primarily caused by the growing dissatisfaction with the monarch among the Polish szlachta and wealthy magnates.
 The rebels disapproved of Sigismund's efforts to weaken the diplomatic and political capabilities of the nobility and to introduce an absolute monarchy.

 The participants of the rebellion formed a war council and outlined their demands in 67 articles.
 They demanded the dethronement of Sigismund for breaching the Henrician Articles and stipulated the expulsion of Jesuits from the Polish–Lithuanian Commonwealth.
 The Sejm was to be granted the authority of appointing state officials instead of the King, local officials were to be elected and the rights of Protestants expanded.
 The 1607 Parliament rejected these conditions.
 Meanwhile, the nobles mobilised in the village of Guzów.
 In 1607 the Polish Royal Army, led by Hetman Jan Karol Chodkiewicz, was sent to pacify the rebels.
 A full-scale battle ensued on 5 July, with 200 casualties, which resulted in the victory of the Royalist forces.

 The rebellious nobles formally surrendered to the King at the 1609 meeting of the parliament, which became known as the Pacification Sejm.
 In return for their surrender the rebels were granted leniency.
 Many royal supporters, including Hetman Chodkiewicz, had exacted amnesty for the rebels.
 Despite the failure to overthrow Sigismund, the rebellion firmly established the rights and privileges of nobles in the Polish political system, confirmed the inviolability of the royal elections and religious tolerance.

 Sigismund's invasion of Russia (1609–1618)

 Sigismund's major goals were achieving stability of government, combating Protestantism, and expanding Poland's territory.
-While the Russians were embroiled in a civil war known as the Time of Troubles, Sigismund saw an opportunity to invade Russia and take power.
+While the Russians were embroiled in a civil war known as the Time of Troubles, stoked by some Polish nobles through the Dimitriads, Sigismund saw an opportunity to invade Russia and take power.
 Sweden also became involved, but never made a firm alliance with any one side.